aseichter2007/ClipboardConqueror/readme.md

 Key Features:
 --------------
+* Control every part of LLM prompts without needing to switch context to a different tab, window, or program.
+* Wtite and quickly call targeted agents for specific tasks.
+* Quick saving of new agents and information for later use.
+* Tailors text with proper formatting for precise AI responses.
 * Locally run large language model support with KoboldCPP for powerful, secure, text processing.
-* Combines user-supplied text with AI output for precise customization.
+* Supports multiple backends, diverse prompt configurations, and even a no code framework for prototyping chain-of-actor or chain-of-thought prompts for multi-step agent development pipelines.
 * Supports multiple languages and contexts for diverse applications.
 Not all LLM models are multilingual, some configuration may be required.
-* Targeted agents for specific tasks.
-* Quick saving of new agents and information for later use.

 Desktop Platforms: